Hope In The Dark: Addressing The Silent Epidemic Of LGBTQIA+ Suicide

 Suicide ideation is a term that represents the tendencies or thought processes one has toward giving up on life.
 Their conversations would be marked by hopelessness and pessimism.
 Shame acts as invisible clothing that moves around within society.
 Also, these tendencies are so subtle and invisible that they go unnoticed.
 Having a thought process along these lines does warrant that the individual intends to give up on life.
 It intensifies when these tendencies are accompanied by concrete thought over plans and actions.

-The relationship between suicide ideation and the LGBTQIA+ community
+Its relationship with the LGBTQIA+ community

 Suicide cannot be an answer to what you are going through today in your current reality.
 When people experience a setback or injustice, they tend to fill in the blanks to feel satisfied.
 We get unsettled with blank spaces in our lives.
 These blank spaces exist more for a community that faces discrimination for being born with a specific sexual preference that is not entirely white and black.
 The in-between fluid shades are perceived as abnormal or subjected to various opinions; the risk factors compound more.
 These factors interfere with everyday living, pushing them to take shortcuts to make it easier.
 But does it get easy, or is it a temporary illusion?
 If pressure is created anywhere, compression will happen somewhere else.
 This compression will occur in our society, and there will be consequences that the entire society needs to face.